Geoportail-Luxembourg/luxembourg-geoportail/README.md

 - `build` builds your app and outputs it in your `dist` directory
 - `build-only` builds your app and outputs it in your `dist` directory, but without type checking
 - `build:lib:prod` builds custom elements as lib
-- `build:lib:dev` builds custom elements as lib with base URL for local dev environnement (--base=/dev/main)
+- `build:lib:dev` builds custom elements as lib with base URL for local dev environnement (`--base=/dev/main`)
 - `test`, `test:unit`, `test:unit:ci` runs your test suite with Vitest.
 See _Unit testing_ section
 - `test:e2e`, `test:e2e:ci`, `test:e2e:dev` see _End to end testing_ section
-- `report` create code coverage report for e2e tests
+- `coverage-report` create code coverage report for e2e tests
+- `type-check`, `type-check:dev`, runs type checking on project (`/src/bundle` is excluded).
+Use `type-check:dev` to keep type-checking alive.
-- `lint`, `lint:js`, `lint:prettier` runs the linter for your project
+- `lint`, `lint:js`, `lint:prettier` runs the linter for your project (`/src/bundle` and fixtures are excluded)
 - `format` format the code with prettier (write mode)
 - `prepare` runs `husky install` command

+A `.prettierignore` file is used by prettier and lint to exclude some files (such as the built bundle, the lib files, or the fixtures, ...).

 ## 💉 Test